MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceWarrantyLimit.md

 ---
-title: DeviceWarrantyLimit - Common Data Model | Microsoft Docs
+title: DeviceWarrantyLimit in automotive - Common Data Model | Microsoft Docs
 description: Limits of a specific warranty on a specific vehicle or device, such as maximum mileage or specific expiration date.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Warranty Limit
+# Device Warranty Limit in automotive

 Limits of a specific warranty on a specific vehicle or device, such as maximum mileage or specific expiration date.